GowriSankhar04/Lung-Disease-Classification/Readme.md

 Real-time prediction and feature extraction

-Android app in Closed Testing on Google Play Store
+Android app availabe on Google Play Store

 🚀 How to Run
 pip install -r requirements.txt